stevenaeola/stevenaeola.github.io/node-red-contrib-music/controlling-synths.md

 * `blip` has parameters `att` and `rel` which control the attack time and release time - the amount of time in seconds it takes for the sound to start and end.
 The standard values are 0.01 for `att` and 1 for `rel` but you could make them any range you wanted
 * `prophet` has many parameters, including `lforate`, which is usually 10

+# Automated control

+If you have a piece of music you have developed, you could apply volume or tempo changes throughout the piece by dragging sliders or clicking on inject nodes, but that may be unsatisfactory for a few reasons

+* it is difficult to do a very slow and controlled change with a slider
+* you might need to change more than one thing at once
+* automating things is what computers are good at

+One way to do this is to use the beats that are created to create regular messages increasing or decreasing the volume, or some other control value.
+Taking the output of the beat generator directly will not work because we need to have a message that has topic `up` and payload `1`, but the beat messages have no topic and a payload of `tick`.
+To make this work we can use the standard node `change`, which is in the _function_ group of the palette.

 With all of these features of sound that you can control,you have enough knowledge to try [creating](creating) a larger piece of music.